 Environmental sustainability is not a new concept at Yellowstone National Park.
 When Yellowstone became the world’s first national park in 1872, it was recognized as a special area to be set aside “as a pleasure ground for the benefit and enjoyment of the people”, as quoted by Ferdinand V. Hayden, one of the park’s strongest early supporters.

-As part of the Xanterra Parks & Resorts family, Yellowstone has undertaken significant improvement projects and activities to make sure the park remains a beautiful, clean, and pristine place for future generations as well as for the animal and plant species who thrive here.
+As part of the Xanterra Travel Collection® family, Yellowstone has undertaken significant improvement projects and activities to make sure the park remains a beautiful, clean, and pristine place for future generations as well as for the animal and plant species who thrive here.
 Read on to discover some of Yellowstone’s sustainability projects and how we’re continuously working to keep Yellowstone healthy and green.

 Within Xanterra’s restaurants, cafes, and food outlets in Yellowstone, an effort is made to source ingredients from nearby farms, ranches, fisheries, and brewers.
-Not only does the food taste better, sustainable production and business practices ensure less environmental impact in the raising and production of the food, more money stays in our local economy and the carbon footprint of sourcing our food is much smaller.
-Upon the latest review, more than 44 percent of Yellowstone’s food purchases come from sustainable sources.
+Not only does the food taste better, but sustainable production and business practices also ensure less environmental impact in the raising and production of the food, more money stays in our local economy and the carbon footprint of sourcing our food is much smaller.
+Upon the latest review (2019), more than 58 percent of Yellowstone’s food purchases come from sustainable sources.

 In 2013, Canyon Plaza was remodeled to include upgrades such as new walkways, pavers, benches, and picnic tables.
 Xanterra worked with local company, GeoMATRIX Inc. to produce custom recycled-content picnic tables and benches.
 The product is nearly 100% recycled content and is made from crushed recycled glass and fly ash, a byproduct of burning coal for electricity.
-In 2015, countertops made from this produce were installed in three new, sustainably designed lodge buildings at Canyon Lodge, with two more scheduled for later in 2016.
+Countertops made from this product were installed in new, sustainably designed lodge buildings at Canyon Lodge.
 To get a sense of the scale of this project, each picnic table contains approximately 3,750 recycled glass bottles, which is the equivalent of 1,500 pounds of recycled glass!

 Each year, Americans discard about 50 billion disposable water bottles – that’s enough to fill 850,000 school buses!
 Xanterra is working to eliminate the sale of single-use, disposable plastic water bottles and has ceased selling these wasteful products as of 2016.
-To stay hydrated, guests can fill reusable bottles for free at the filling stations that are being installed throughout the park.
-In August 2013, the first dedicated water bottle filling station was installed at Mammoth and in less than two years it saved the equivalent of over 110,000 single-use water bottles.
+To stay hydrated, guests can fill reusable bottles for free at the filling stations that were installed throughout the park.
+In 2019, canned water was introduced in the park.

 Want to learn more about sustainability at Yellowstone?
 Read more about how we’re constantly working and evolving to keep our park clean and beautiful for future generations.